 - 1. General: All dosing tanks must be watertight.
 Materials and construction specifications are the same as those specified for septic tanks in this Section.
 Manholes for dosing tanks must terminate a minimum of 4 inches above the ground surface. - 2.
 Frost protection: In cases where the dosing tanks will be installed above the maximum expected depth of frost penetration, dosing tanks must be protected with at least 2 inches of high density expanded rigid polystyrene. - 3.
-Dosing compartments: When a dosing compartment is located inside a septic tank, the dosing compartment must not reduce the minimum tank liquid capacity required in Section 67(G). - 4.
-Access openings: Access openings for dosing tanks may be buried, although are required to have watertight risers to within 6 inches of finish grade are required, in order to simplify location and maintenance.
-The riser must be located at the appropriate opening to facilitate pumping must extend to finished grade.
-The riser opening must be at least 18 inches in diameter over the tank cover and a separate riser must be extended to grade.
-The riser must be sized to accommodate removal and installation of any component(s) within the tank and shall extend to finished grade over the pump compartment.
+Dosing compartments: When a dosing compartment is located inside a septic tank, the dosing compartment must not reduce the minimum tank liquid capacity required in Section 7(G). - 4.
+Access openings: Access openings for dosing tanks may be buried, although are required to have watertight risers to finish grade, in order to simplify location and maintenance.
+The riser opening must be at least 18 inches in diameter and must be sized to accommodate removal and installation of any component(s) within the tank.